Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "always" - 100% chance
 			"Drop Clip Chance"			"33.3"

+			// The Mutant Tank drops this many weapons upon death.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1
+			// Maximum: 32
+			"Drop Count"				"1"

 			// The position of the Mutant Tank's weapon.
 			// Note: This setting can be overridden for specific players.
 			// --